Prismatic Dieudonn\'e theory: Introduction

 \begin{definition} Let $R$ be a quasi-syntomic ring.
-We denote by $\mathrm{DF}(R)$ the category of filtered prismatic Dieudonn\'e crystals over $R$ (with morphisms the $\mathcal{O}^{\rm pris}$-linear morphisms commuting with the Frobenius and respecting the filtration). \end{definition}
+We denote by $\DM(R)$ the category of prismatic Dieudonn\'e crystals over $R$ (with morphisms the $\mathcal{O}^{\rm pris}$-linear morphisms commuting with the Frobenius), and by $\DM^{\rm adm}(R)$ its full subcategory of admissible prismatic Dieudonn\'e crystals. \end{definition}